Andy4495/ICM7218/README.md

   A maximum of 8 characters are printed (not including decimal points), regardless of the actual length of the string.
 Invalid characters (not supported by the current character mode) are displayed with a default character: `'0'` (zero) in HEXA mode or `' '` (space) in CODEB mode.
 If the string is less than 8 characters in length, then the string is left-justified and right-padded with the relevant default character (space or zero).

   Either upper- or lower-case alpha characters may be used in the string.
-However, the 7218 will display them the same regardless of case.

     void setMode(CHAR_MODE);
   Sets the character decode mode for the display. `CHAR_MODE` is one of the following: